top of page

 A Story Beneath the Leaves

-Set in a vibrant mangrove ecosystem, Nakikisilong follows the story of Betong and his friend Nimfa, who love spending time in their treehouse perched on a mangrove tree—the “palapat.”
-But the tree they thought was theirs turns out to be a shared home: filled with insects, birds, mollusks, and other fascinating creatures.
-What starts as irritation grows into wonder and respect as Betong learns that humans are not the only ones seeking shelter.
+Set in a vibrant mangrove ecosystem, Nakikisilong follows the story of Betong and his friend Nimfa.
+They enjoy spending time in their treehouse perched on a mangrove tree, the “palapat.”
+However, the tree they thought was theirs turns out to be a shared home.
+It is filled with insects, birds, mollusks, and many other fascinating creatures.
+What starts as irritation grows into wonder and respect.
+Betong learns that humans are not the only ones seeking shelter.

-This gentle, poetic story becomes a powerful invitation for children to practice empathy—not only toward others, but toward nature itself.
+This gentle, poetic story becomes a powerful invitation for children to practice empathy—not only toward others but toward nature itself.
+It helps them understand that every creature has its own space and rights to existence.

 From Sketches to Shelter: The Illustrator’s Reflection